The Travelers Companies Inc. (TRV) Shares Down Despite Recent Market Volatility

-The Travelers Companies Inc. (NYSE: TRV)’s stock price has decreased by -0.28 compared to its previous closing price of 166.35.
-However, the company has seen a -3.42% decrease in its stock price over the last five trading sessions.
-Barron’s reported on 01/17/23 that Travelers Expects Fourth-Quarter Earnings Miss.
-Winter Storms Are to Blame.
+The Travelers Companies Inc. (NYSE: TRV)’s stock price has decreased by -2.12 compared to its previous closing price of 172.29.
+However, the company has seen a 1.66% increase in its stock price over the last five trading sessions.

 Is It Worth Investing in The Travelers Companies Inc. (NYSE: TRV) Right Now?

-The price-to-earnings ratio for The Travelers Companies Inc. (NYSE: TRV) is 14.11x, which is above its average ratio.
-Moreover, the 36-month beta value for TRV is 0.64.
-Analysts have varying opinions on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 14 as “hold,” and 3 as “sell.”
+The Travelers Companies Inc. (NYSE: TRV) has a higher price-to-earnings ratio of 14.34x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.62.
+Analysts have mixed views on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 14 as “hold,” and 3 as “sell.”

 Sponsored